 9. La Crianza

 Anyone in the mood for some seafood?
 Well, with this banner design from La Crianza sure puts me in the mood for some.
 I also love the slightly weathered finish for the board in the image.
 It tells me that this is set up right by the seaside, further emphasizing the fish.
 And is it me, or is this typography for the “Bolitas de Jamon” really popular with seafood restaurants?
+Of all the restaurant banner design examples, this is probably my favorite.

 10. Southport and Irving